-Lee de Forest could hold in one hand one of the most important devices of the 20th Century, the triode vacuum tube that he had invented in 1906, and in the other hand, a gold Oscar that the American Academy of Motion Pictures awarded him mid-20th Century for his pioneering work in bringing sound, voices and music, to movies.
-De Forest's driving fascination with the power of sounds to carry intelligence, and hearing those sounds, links the two.

-Mike Adams tells Lee de Forest's story in a new and compelling way.
-De Forest's story ranges from an early technical mastery of flame, to the final mastery of sound.
-It is a splendid tale of a definitive 20th Century life.
-De Forest is the paradigm inventor, perhaps all-too-human.
-Mike Adam's story is well told.
-De Forest went through fortunes and he went through wives.
-But in the end, his technical legacy astonishes, and his last marriage to young movie star, Marie Mosquini, sustained them both into his ripe old age.
+Lee de Forest could hold in one hand one of the most important devices of the 20th Century, one that he had invented in 1906, and in the other hand a gold Oscar that the motion picture academy awarded him mid-20th Century.
+His driving fascination with the power of sounds to carry intelligence and hearing those sounds links the two.
+Mike Adams tells Lee de Forest's story in a new and compelling way: from an early mastery of flame, to the final mastery of sound.
+It is a splendid tale of a definitive 20th Century life, the paradigm inventor, well told.

-Lee de Forest discovered "an Invisible Empire of the Air" just as he claimed.
-It is now the Empire of Electronic Media in which we live.
+Lee de Forest discovered "an invisible Empire of the Air" just as he claimed.
+It is now the Empire of electronic media in which we live.
 But radio provided the foundation for it all.
 De Forest more than anyone else deserves the title "Father of Radio" just as he also claimed.
-For de Forest heard the world as much if not more than he saw it.
+De Forest heard the world as much if not more than he saw it.
 His was the Aural World, not the Visual World.
 He knew great music and wrote good poetry.
 He heard and wanted to help others, millions of others, also to hear.

 The wireless telegraphy born around him printed its messages.
 But de Forest conquered that technology by hearing the signals sent out by the early spark transmitters.
 He improved that art by making its signals tones of higher frequency, more easily heard in poor conditions (and in retrospect on primitive equipment).
 We think of the 20th Century radioman wearing earphones.
 For that we can thank de Forest.
 He moved on, a restless man and a restless inventor.
-He invented one of the most important devices of the 20th Century, the three-element vacuum tube (the "radio tube") working first with flame.
+He invented one of the most important devices of the 20th Century, the three-element vacuum tube (the "radio tube").
 He did so in order to hear signals.
 He leapt at the suggestion of the name "Audion" for his device.
-To him, there was the near magic in "audible ions."
+To him, it was the near magic of "audible ions."
 He put those audible ions to work so we could hear the wireless telegraphy otherwise so hobbled by slow unreliable printing devices.
 For success, de Forest turned to skilled telegraphers who had long worked by ear.
 Vast networks of such audible signals soon evolved.

 But restless he was, so he turned to another device (the continuous wave "arc").
 His goal was sending out music in the ether, to be heard by all.
 In 1908 that was a revolutionary act, with few antecedents but world-historical consequences.
 Those consequences flowed from the use of de Forest's own Audions to provide the continuous waves to carry radio, that is, voices and music, around the city, around the region, around the nations and around the world.
 De Forest first perfected his device to provide these powers in 1913: amplification and oscillation.
 In less than a decade, radio, heard by millions every day nearly everywhere, changed the world.

-Yet one 20th Century medium of entertainment and in formation, the "movies," was silent.
+Yet one 20th Century medium of entertainment and information, the "movies" was silent.
 Actors could speak with their facial expressions but not their voices.
 Lee de Forest created the "soundtrack" giving voice (and music) to the movies.
 To be sure, others worked to the same effect, just as many others had perfected the radio arts.
 But once again, de Forest's focus on sound carried the day.
-In our day, it's all Internet and multi-media, but the roots of it all come from Lee de Forest's seedlings, the Audion, the radio transmitter and receiver, and the film soundtrack.
+In our day, it's all Internet and multi-media, but the roots of it all come from Lee de Forest's seedlings, the Audion, the radio transmitter and receiver, and the soundtrack.